-See below for a list of research projects the WTI is involved in.
+Research is a main strand of the WTI's work.
+See below for a list of research projects the institute is involved in.

 SECO / WTI Academic Cooperation Project